Jason Chaffetz: Early life and education

 Chaffetz's father was Jewish, and his paternal grandfather Maxwell (Max) Chaffetz (1909–1986), the son of immigrants from Russia, was an FBI Special Agent.
 Max Chaffetz was the brother of Hammond E. Chaffetz, who pioneered federal antitrust prosecution policies later upheld by the U.S. Supreme Court in United States v.
 Socony-Vacuum Oil Co., before building Kirkland & Ellis into one of the most powerful law firms in the United States, as well as the second cousin of Washington, D.C. real estate developer and philanthropist Morris Cafritz.

-Chaffetz's father's first wife was Kitty Dukakis (née Dickson), who later married Michael Dukakis, future Massachusetts Governor and 1988 Democratic presidential nominee.
-The relationship between Chaffetz's father and Kitty Dukakis lasted four years and produced Chaffetz's elder half-brother John Dukakis (born John A. Chaffetz), who was later adopted by Michael and Kitty Dukakis.
-While in college, Chaffetz worked as a Utah co-chairman of Michael Dukakis' 1988 presidential campaign.
-As reported in 2009, Chaffetz remains close to his half-brother and the Dukakis family.
+Chaffetz's father's first wife had been Kitty Dickson, who later married Michael Dukakis, future Massachusetts Governor and 1988 Democratic presidential nominee.
+The marriage lasted four years producing one son, John, Chaffetz' half-brother.
+Following Dickson's marriage to Dukakis, that son was adopted at age five by his stepfather, later deciding to change his surname to Dukakis when he was 18.
+While in college, Chaffetz worked as a Utah co-chairman of Michael Dukakis's 1988 presidential campaign.
+It was reported in 2009 and again in 2015 that Chaffetz remained close to his half-brother and the Dukakis family.

-Chaffetz attended high school in California as well as Middle Park High School in Granby, Colorado, followed by Brigham Young University on an athletic scholarship, and was the starting placekicker on the Brigham Young University football team in 1988 and 1989.
+Chaffetz attended high school in California before graduating from Middle Park High School in Granby, Colorado.
+He attended Brigham Young University on an athletic scholarship and was the starting placekicker for the school's football team in 1988 and 1989.
 Over two seasons, Chaffetz converted 16 of 25 field goal attempts (64 percent) and 89 of 94 point-after attempts (95 percent).
 As of 2011, he still held the school's individual records for most extra points attempted in a game, most extra points made in a game, and most consecutive extra points made in a game.
 Chaffetz graduated from the BYU College of Fine Arts and Communications in 1989, with a B.A. in communications.

 Raised Jewish, Chaffetz joined the Church of Jesus Christ of Latter-day Saints during his college years.
 In 1989, he met his future wife Julie Johnson at a wedding in Arizona when he was a senior and Julie was a junior at Brigham Young University.
 They married in February 1991.
 After college, Chaffetz worked for about a decade in public relations for a multi-level marketing company, Nu Skin International.